-A clinical cardiac electrophysiologist, or cardiac EP, is a doctor who treats rhythm
+A clinical cardiac electrophysiologist, or cardiac EP, is a healthcare provider who

-problems of the heart.
+treats heart rhythm problems.
 A cardiac EP is a type of cardiologist.
-A cardiologist is a
+A cardiologist

-doctor who has had 3 or more years of extra training beyond internal medicine to treat
+is a healthcare provider who has had 3 or more years of extra training beyond internal

 What training does a cardiac EP have?

 A cardiologist has at least 10 years of medical training.
 This includes 4 years of